yStrack/Medical-Record-dApp/README.md

 Now the backend is running on http://localhost:3333 and frontend on http://localhost:3000 By accessing http://localhost:3000/ you will be using the dApp as a patient sees it.
-By accessing http://localhost:3000/enterprise you will be using the dApp as a hostpital sees it.
+By accessing http://localhost:3000/enterprise you will be using the dApp as a hospital sees it.

 The ```Users.txt``` contain exemples of patient, hospitals and contract owner used for tests